jahid-razan/Data-Architecutre-Nanodegree/Designing an HR Database/README.md

 ## 5. CRUD operations

-Following questions involving CRUD operations have been
+Following questions involving CRUD operations have been answered

 * Question 1: Return a list of employees with Job Titles and Department Names
 * Question 2: Insert Web Programmer as a new job title